DFE-Digital/sdd-technical-documentation/how_to_guides/add_security_headers.md

 dotnet package add Install-Package NetEscapades.AspNetCore.SecurityHeaders.TagHelpers
 ```

-## Add the tag helper to `_ViewImports.cshtml`
+### Add the tag helper to `_ViewImports.cshtml`

-To use the `asp-add-nonce` tag helper add the below to the _ViewImports.cshtml (this is located in the root Views and/or Pages folders.
+To use the `asp-add-nonce` tag helper, add the below to the _ViewImports.cshtml (this is located in the `Views/Shared` and/or root `Pages` folders.
 If you use MVC and Razor pages ensure you add to both)

 ```csharp